 - The student and faculty will be notified of the decision and all documentation will be sent to the OSC for record keeping.

-- No records will be kept in the SON.
+- No records will be kept in the college.

 AI Committee Review Procedure

 - The minimum number of committee members to review a case is four, three of whom must be faculty.
-In the case of a split decision, the committee will consult with the Associate Dean for Undergraduate Programs or the Associate Dean for Graduate Programs (or a designee if the position is vacant) to render a final decision.
+In the case of a split decision, the committee will consult with the associate dean for undergraduate pprograms or the associate dean for graduate programs (or a designee if the position is vacant) to render a final decision.

 - The committee will normally conduct a review of paper records.